docwho2/postgres-lambda-trigger/README.md

 - A Lambda ([PostgresAuditLogTrigger.java](src/main/java/demo/PostgresAuditLogTrigger.java)) that will simply log all actions on the address table to an audit_log table.
 As shown in some AWS examples, you could then simply put the payload onto a SNS Topic or SQS Queue for downline processing.
 - A Lambda ([PostgresAuditLogTriggerSQS.java](src/main/java/demo/PostgresAuditLogTriggerSQS.java)) that will simply log all actions on the address table to an audit_log_sqs table.
 This shows how to process the same event above from a SQS Queue.

-Another goal of the project was to demonstrate:
+Other goals of the project:
 - SAM CloudFormation example for all the components in play (`sam build` and then `sam deploy`) for simple deployment of the project.
 - Managed RDS Secret for connecting to the DB and use of the [AWS JDBC Driver](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_jdbc.html).
 - [Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) to initialize the DB after creation ([CloudFormationCustomResource.java](src/main/java/demo/CloudFormationCustomResource.java)).
 Namely to enable the lambda extensions and create all the SQL resources necessary in Postgres.
 - Nested Stacks.
 - To simply provide a full working example with Java and AWS RDS Postgres (what I use day to day).
-The AWS Demo is MySQL with Node and there was nothing I could find that really showed a full use case in Java.
+The Demo on the AWS Website is MySQL with NodeJS and there was nothing I could find that really showed a full use case in Java.

 ## Contents